falkodev/a3-vue-sample-project/README.md

 Run simply `make` to start on development mode.
 The CMS part is accessible on `http://localhost:8080`.
 For Vue, by default, the npm script is `npm run build:watch` to serve Vue files as static assets for the CMS.
 As a consequence, there is no Vue app available on localhost.
-However, when running with `npm run dev` in the `vue`, folder the Vue app is launched on `http://localhost:3000` .
+However, when running with `npm run dev` in the `vue` folder, the Vue app is launched on `http://localhost:3000` .

 You can also look at the Makefile for other possible commands.
 The next section explains what commands to run.